 Unlawful Possession of a Firearm can be classified up to a Class B felony, punishable by up to 10 years in prison and/or fines up to $20,000.

 In Washington State, you may only carry a concealed weapon if you have a concealed pistol license.
 You may be charged with Carrying a Concealed Firearm if you are found with a firearm on your person or concealed in your vehicle.

 Being in possession of a concealed firearm without a proper license is a misdemeanor, punishable by up to 90 days in jail and fines up to $1,000.

-If you are charged with a firearms offense, you need to consult with an experienced criminal defense attorney immediately.
+If you are charged with a firearms offense, you need to consult with an experienced criminal defense immediately.
 You could be facing jail time, fines, and a permanent mark on your criminal record that could significantly affect your future.
-Our criminal defense attorneys have skills and expertise to defend your rights in weapons-related offenses in Washington State.
-Contact us today for a Free Consultation so we can get started with providing a high caliber legal defense for your unique case.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.